gamefriend10/autogate-coop/catalog/archetypes/BattleGroups/README.md

 3. double the units spawned in the SetVarsFor trigger
 4. add/remove the battleGroup's HandCore to/from SetVarsForCoreSpawnUnits
 5. add/remove the snowtag and HandCore to/from DetermineTripleVersionOfCoreToSpawn
+6. add/rm tag to General_GetNumberOfUnitsWithTag
+5. if there's a PerformEndOfBuyPhase, add/rm to BuyPhase_PerformEndOfBuyPhase